CoderNasim2023/Music-Player-app-React-JS-/README.md

 Discussions: (If applicable) Join our Discussions section for broader conversations and community support.

 📄 License
-This project is licensed under the [Your License Here] - see the LICENSE file for details.
+This project is licensed under the [GNU General Public License (GPL) v3:] - see the LICENSE file for details.
+GNU General Public License (GPL) v3:

 💖 Star the Repo!
 If you find this project helpful or interesting, please consider starring it on GitHub! ⭐